thorvg/thorvg.swift/docs/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the MIT License.
 See the LICENSE file for details.

-The ThorVG library is also licensed under the MIT License.
+The ThorVG library is licensed under the MIT License.
 See `thorvg/LICENSE` for details.